• Skip to content

 1876

-The opening of the new School of Science and Art, on 2 February 1877, was a town event of some magnificence, with a royal couple, the Marchioness and Marquis of Lorne, as the principal guests.
+The art school moves to a specially constructed building in Grand Parade and gets a new name, the School of Art and Science.
+Prime Minister William Gladstone witnesses the laying of the foundation stone.
+The official opening on 2 February 1877 is a town event of some magnificence, with a royal couple, the Marchioness and Marquis of Lorne, as the principal guests.

 1897

-A decision to establish a new Municipal School of Science and Technology was taken around 1893 and a fairly central site was secured at Richmond Terrace.
-The foundation stone was laid by the Mayor of Brighton on 2 October 1895 and teaching in the new premises commenced in September 1897.
+A decision to establish a Municipal School of Science and Technology is made in around 1893 and a central site secured at Richmond Terrace.
+The ceremonial foundation stone is laid by the Mayor of Brighton on 2 October 1895, and teaching in the new premises commences in September 1897.

-There were 600 students who were mostly part-time and from building trades, but 70 three-year science and art department pupils had been transferred from the Higher Grade School, York Place.
+There are 600 students who are mostly part-time and from building trades, but they do include 70 three-year science and art department pupils who transferred from the Higher Grade School in York Place.

 Brochure for new Municipal School of Science and Technology, 1897